 - Synthesizing existing information and scientific findings during the past 20 years;

 - Identifying alternative dam operations and other actions to be considered in the LTEMP EIS;

 - Developing an experimental approach to addressing uncertainties; and

 - Analyzing the effects of alternatives.

 The Argonne LTEMP EIS team consists of aquatic and terrestrial ecologists, hydrogeologists, cultural and tribal resource specialists, recreation scientists, socioeconomists, and power systems engineers.
-The Argonne team will use both preexisting and project-specific models to evaluate the effects of operations on sediment transport, beach building, water temperature and quality, endangered fish populations, socioeconomic effects, and the market value of power resources.
+The Argonne team is using both preexisting and project-specific models to evaluate the effects of operations on sediment transport, beach building, water temperature and quality, endangered fish populations, riparian vegetation communities, socioeconomic effects, and the market value of power resources.

 Argonne staff members have considerable expertise in studying the effects of hydroelectric generation on downstream resources in the Colorado River basin.
 Since the early 1990s, Argonne has conducted a number of important activities in the basin that have established the Laboratory's reputation for science-based environmental protection compliance.
 These activities include a study of flow regime effects downstream of Flaming Gorge Dam using multispectral aerial videography, habitat and modeling studies of endangered fish species in the middle Green River (a tributary of the Colorado River), studies of the effects of annual flood flows on endangered fish habitats, participation in a multi-agency task force to develop flow and temperature recommendations below Flaming Gorge Dam, and numerous science planning efforts for other hydroelectric facilities in the basin.